Alastair Sadler

 Most therapeutic theory that counsellors use fall into four therapy traditions which all overlap:

-• Psychodynamic therapies e.g. Psychoanalytic, Attachment Theory and Object Relations.
+• Psychodynamic therapies e.g. Attachment Theory and Object Relations.
 These therapies focus on childhood development and how that affects us as adults.

 • Behavioural therapies e.g. C.B.T. focus on our response to the outside world and the thoughts, feelings and beliefs that those responses create.